-If you fail to observe a line knot or you find yourself flying with a knot before being able to prevent the unintentional, uncontrolled take-off, try to stay away from the ground or other pilots by flying away from the mountain, before taking any corrective action on the wing.
-This means that you weight shift and/or counter brake the opposite side of the wing and control the flying direction with the least amount of force needed for the wing to fly straight away from the mountain.
-Be careful not to apply too much brake or to fly too slowly to avoid a stall or spin.
-When you are at a safe distance away from the mountain and you have gained relative height by flying away, you may want to gently and briefly pull the lines that are tangled with the knot.
-If the knot is on the brake lines you might want to gently and briefly "pump" the appropriate brake line.
-Please note that by pulling the lines, the knot may get stuck in a worse position and the situation may escalate also to a stall or spin.
-Therefore, if you estimate that you can control the wing relatively safely and that the knot is not released by gently and briefly pulling the tangled lines, immediately fly to the landing zone and land safely.
+Should you fail to observe a line knot before getting airborne, or you find yourself flying with a knot and being unable to prevent the unintentional, uncontrolled take-off, try to stay away from the ground or other pilots by flying away from the mountain, before taking any corrective action on the wing.

+This means weight shifting and/or counter braking to the opposite side, and controlling the flying direction with the least amount of force needed to fly straight, away from the mountain.
+Be careful not to apply too much brake or to fly too slow, to avoid a stall or spin.
+Once you have reached a safe distance away from the mountain, and you have gained height relative to the ground by flying away, you may want to gently and briefly pull the lines that are tangled/knotted.
+If the knot is on a brake line you may want to gently and briefly "pump" the appropriate brake line.

+Please note that by pulling the lines, in the worst case the knot may get stuck in a worse position and the situation may deteriorate, in rare cases even to a stall or spin.
+Therefore, if you estimate that you can control the wing relatively safely and that the knot is not released by gently and briefly pulling the tangled lines, immediately head for the landing zone and concentrate on a safe landing.